valory-xyz/open-autonomy/docs/guides/create_service_from_scratch.md

         (SelectKeeperRound, ROUND_TIMEOUT): RegistrationRound
     ```

-3. **Generate the template classes.** Using the scaffold tool to generate the skeleton for the classes:
+3. **Generate the template classes.** Using the scaffold tool to generate the skeleton for the classes for the skill:
     ```bash
     autonomy scaffold fsm my_skill --spec fsm_specification.yaml
     ```
     You will see that the generated rounds, payloads and behaviours already appear with their correct names, as well as the `HelloWorldAbciApp` and its transition function.

 4. **Fill in the business logic code of the service.** By default, the generated rounds, payloads and behaviours are initialized to empty values.
-It is your turn to define what actions are occurring at each state of the service.
+It is your turn to define what actions are occurring at each state of the service, by filling up the code of the template {{fsm_app}} skill generated above.
 You can review how a number of [demo services](../demos/index.md) are implemented, or read more about the internals of [{{fsm_app}}s](../fsm_app_introduction.md)).

-5. **Push the generated skill to the local registry.** Now that you have successfully created the skill, you can push it to the local registry.
+5. **Push the generated skill to the local registry.** Once you have finished creating the {{fsm_app}} skill, you can [push it to a local or remote registry](./managing_packages.md) for future reuse of the component.

-    To use the local registry, the framework expects that a `packages` directory exists at the same level as our agent.
-In this example, it expects that the directory `my_workspace/packages` exists.
-If you don't have a local registry, you can create it as
-    ```bash
-    mkdir ../packages
-    ```

-    Now, you can push the new skill to the local registry:
-    ```bash
-    autonomy push skill <your_author_name>/my_skill --local
-    ```

-    !!!note
-        The flag `--local` in the command above forces to use the local registry.
-        Recall that in the [setup instructions](./quick_start.md#setup) the framework has been initialized to use
-        the remote registry.
-For this reason, this flag is required to instruct the framework to store the skill in the local registry.

-6. **Clean up.** If we are only interested on the skill, we don't need the agent any more, so we can safely delete it:
+6. **Clean up.** If you are only interested in the {{fsm_app}} skill created, you don't need the agent any more, so it can be safely deleted:
     ```bash
     cd ..
     autonomy delete my_agent
     ```

 Now, you can use the generated {{fsm_app}} skill to define the agent that will be part of your custom agent service.